Angular-Wave/angular.ts/docs/content/docs/_index.md

 AngularTS is buildless, type-safe and reactive JS framework for building stuctured web applications at any scale.
-It continues the legacy of [AngularJS](https://angularjs.org/) of providing the best developer experience via immediate productivity without the burden of JS ecosystem tooling.
+It continues the legacy of [AngularJS](https://angularjs.org/) by providing the best developer experience via immediate productivity without the burden of JS ecosystem tooling.
 Getting started with AngularTS does not even require JavaScript.
 All you need is a little bit of HTML.
 Below is a canonical example of a counter: